-For more detail, check out our post on the STAR technique and behavioral interview questions and answers for management positions.
+For more detail and other interview tips, check out our post on the STAR technique and behavioral interview questions and answers for management positions.

-In short, when discussing these interview questions about your passions, you will want to demonstrate your commitment to it no matter what it is.
-Keep in mind that interviewers can easily spot a when you are not answering honestly.
-Answer genuinely and with enough detail, and you will nail this question every time.
+In short, when discussing these interview questions about your passions, demonstrate your commitment to it no matter what it is.
+Use positive body language, and keep in mind that interviewers can easily spot you not answering honestly.
+If you answer genuinely about a true passion with detail and energy, you will nail it every time.